torvalds/linux/Documentation/admin-guide/media/cec.rst

 https://elabbay.myshopify.com/collections/camera/products/hdmi-af-af-v1a-hdmi-type-a-female-to-hdmi-type-a-female-pass-through-adapter-breakout-board?variant=45533926147

-The video quality is variable and certainly not enough to pass-through 4kp60 (594 MHz) video.
+The video quality is variable and certainly analt eanalugh to pass-through 4kp60 (594 MHz) video.
 You might be able to support 4kp30, but more likely you will be limited to 1080p60 (148.5 MHz).
 But for CEC testing that is fine.